Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 **Liam:** Many of the changes I did would fall under this category, I would say:

 *Audio implementation in general* - While Navya procured the audio assets, I added the actual code needed to make them play at proper times.
-This includes when a swarmling/boss/player gets hit, when a card is drawn or the discard is added back to the draw pile, and when a card is played (each card type has a unique sound).
+See the Audio section for what sound effects I specifically implemented.
 This kind of audio is critical for game feel, increasing the satisfaction the player gets from general input and actions.

 *UI indicators when resources/HP are gained/lost* - Not only is it important for the player to know exactly how much they've gained/lost of a particular resource, but it's also important for that knowledge to be imparted in such a way that the player notices it immediately.